- Go Hiking

 Soon, the white blazes turn left, leaving the woods road, and descend through the woods on a footpath.
 At the base of the descent, a blue-blazed trail proceeds ahead (it leads to another parking area), but you should bear right to continue along the white-blazed Hedden Circular Trail.The white trail now begins a rather steep climb.
 On the way, you’ll cross the woods road that you previously followed.
 Before reaching the crest of the ridge, the trail bears right and continues along the shoulder of the ridge, following a rocky treadway that traverses a quiet, secluded area of the park.
 Soon, the trail begins to descend.

 After passing a circle of stones on the right, the trail descends along a stream, then bears left and crosses the stream on rocks.
 Once across the stream, the treadway becomes much smoother.
 The trail now begins another steady climb.
-After crossing a dirt road, you’ll pass one end of the green-blazed Indian Falls Trail on the right, but you should continue ahead on the white-blazed Hedden Circular Trail, which climbs more steeply.
+After crossing a gravel road, you’ll pass one end of the green-blazed Indian Falls Trail on the right, but you should continue ahead on the white-blazed Hedden Circular Trail, which climbs more steeply.

 As the road curves to the left, the white trail bears right, leaving the road, and begins to descend.
 Follow the white blazes, which soon turn right onto a woods road, continuing to descend steadily.

-In another 0.2 mile, you’ll reach a fork where the white trail bears right and the yellow-blazed Indian Falls Trail begins to the left.
+In another 0.2 mile, you’ll reach a fork where the white trail bears right and the yellow-blazed Indian Falls Trail begins on the left.
 Turn left and follow the yellow trail back to the parking area on Randolph Avenue where the hike began.